tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 ```
 TGetResult = (
     grOK,       // everything is ok, a record buffer is retrieved
-    grBOF,      // Befin Of File, in the crack before the first record, no record buffer
+    grBOF,      // Begin Of File, in the crack before the first record, no record buffer
     grEOF,      // End Of File, in the crack after the last record, no record buffer
     grError     // an error occured, no record buffer, if DoCheck = True then raise an exception
 );